Xarrow/weibo-scraper/README.md

 >>> ....
 ```

-This response if a list type of "weibo_base.WeiboTweetParser" which is more convenience to get different field .Fields in detail as below ,
+This response is a list type of `weibo_base.WeiboTweetParser` which is more convenience to get different fields .

+Fields in detail as below ,

 field|chinese|type|sample|ext
 ---|---|---|---|---